mintty/mintty/wiki/Tips.md

 ```

+## Paste protection ##

+Paste control can be tuned with these options, and used dynamically
+via Bracketed paste mode (DECSET 2004, see above how to enable its
+_usage_ for readline).

+### Ignore bracketed paste mode ###

+To disable the effect of bracketed paste mode, it can be ignored by setting
+`SuppressDEC=2004`.

+### Enhance paste control ###

+To enhance protection against malicious paste contents, setting
+`ConfirmMultiLinePasting=yes` supports interactive control, while
+option `FilterPasteControls` can drop control characters from paste contents.

 ## Unexpected behaviour with certain applications (e.g. vim) ##

 If for example the PgUp and PgDn keys do not work in your editor, the reason